KevinLlano/Authenticated-ExpenseTracker/README.md

 ## Getting Started
 ### Prerequisites
-**Ensure your MySQL database is initialized to add your own data.
+-**Ensure your MySQL database is initialized to add your own data.
 This step is crucial!**

 ## Overview